jdelamer/csci-128/source/topic6.rst

 * An algorithm is a description of a series of steps to solve a problem.
 * Algorithms can be presented in natural language, but are easier to turn into a program when presented in a formal language.
 * Finding an algorithm to solve most problems is *very hard*.
 You can make a career, get tenure, make millions of dollars in patent licensing, etc., "just" by developing algorithms.
 * As programmers though, we usually leverage existing algorithms and other things to make our lives easier.
-We often won't be starting from scratch (although, right now you are...)
-* The two most important concepts you will learn in this course (or really, what a computer scientist spends years learning) are:
+* The two most important concepts that will be introduced in this course (or really, what a computer scientist spends years learning) are:
     * **ALGORITHM**
     * **DATA STRUCTURE**
-* So we're half done!
-(Just kidding)

 .. admonition:: Activity